Table

 3. Cultivating Missional Hearts

-We’re choosing compassionate love over apathetic indifference.
 Jesus taught his disciples that they would be fruitful when they chose to stay close to him and the things that were important to him.
-As our hearts are transformed by his love and power, through prayer and fasting we want to cultivate a desire to share it with a hurting world, pouring out from the overflow and contending for renewal in people’s lives.
+As our own hearts and minds are transformed by his love and power, through prayer and fasting we want to cultivate a desire to share it with a hurting world out of overflow, and contend for renewal in people’s lives.

 4. Being Sent Together

-We’re choosing courageous obedience over fearful passivity.
-Jesus made disciples around the table and he sent his disciples to do the same.
-As disciples, we are placed in God’s family, yet we are also sent out—to serve the least and seek the lost with sacrifical love.
-Together, we want to prayerfully discern who God is sending us to and invite them to take their place at his table to experience his love and power.
+Jesus made disciples around the table and he sent them to go and do the same.
+As disciples, we are placed in God’s family, yet we are also sent out—to serve the least and seek the lost with sacrificial love.
+Together, we want to prayerfully discern who God is sending us to and invite them to join us at his table that they might also experience his love and power.

 The Son of Man came eating and drinking … he came to seek and to save the lost.